At St. Bernadette’s we believe in ensuring that all pupils:

 Children undertake independent work, and can work in groups, perform as a class and discuss their work with their peers.

-Our choir meets once a week after school to rehearse and has extremely committed members.
+Our choir meet once a week to rehearse and has extremely committed members.
 They love to showcase their talents.

 Most of our children achieve age related expectations in music at the end of their cohort year.
 Evidence for this is gathered through pupil voice, observations, performances to parents and school family and ongoing formative self/peer/ teacher assessment.
 At the end of each academic school year, children are assessed against age related expectations and this is recorded in a learning log.
 Evidence is also recorded throughout the year on iPads.
 This is then reported to parents and governors.